GEM is a statewide educational outreach program designed to increase the number of women studying engineering in Maine.

 - Workshops for teachers and guidance counselors

-Highest five year change at UMaine, Washington Post analysis of engineering degrees for females at state flagships and other major public schools.
+Highest five year change at UMaine, Washington Post analysis of engineering degrees for females.